WWE Rumors: Major ‘Survivor Series’ 2020 Plans For The Undertaker Reportedly Revealed

-According to insider account WrestleVotes, this year’s Survivor Series — which is set to take place on November 11– will reportedly celebrate The Undertaker’s 30th anniversary as a WWE superstar.
+According to insider account WrestleVotes, as seen on Twitter here, this year’s Survivor Series — which is set to take place on November 11– will reportedly celebrate The Undertaker’s 30th anniversary as a WWE superstar.

 As The Inquisitr previously documented, The Undertaker supposedly hung up his boots after this year’s WrestleMania.
 However, as the article highlighted, recent reports have claimed that he could return for next year’s extravaganza.